g-nxt/jezy/README.md

-JEZY
+SanNxtGen

-Java ezy (easy) is made to make developers life ezy.
-This package will assist on consuming and writing excel files, Formatting & Converting (String and Date) in an ezy manner.
+SanNxtGen is made to make developers life easy.
+This package will assist in writing excel files, Formatting & Converting String in an easy manner.